Best EKG Technician Schools in Michigan

 Summary and Next Step

 If you want a fast path into healthcare, EKG training is one of the quickest.
-In Michigan, you can finish school in under a year, prepare for national certification, and apply for work in hospitals or clinics right away.
+In Michigan, you can finish school in about a year, prepare for national certification, and apply for work in hospitals or clinics right away.

-Make a shortlist of schools from the table above, contact them for start dates and tuition costs, and pick the one that fits your schedule and budget.
+Here's what to do next: Make a shortlist of schools from the table above, contact them for start dates and tuition costs, and pick the one that fits your schedule and budget.
 With the right program, you could be working as an EKG tech in Michigan within months.

 Notice an update we should make?